 When it comes to brewing your coffee, there are many filters to choose from, if you’re the filtering type.
 The results between methods can deliver markedly different.
 Should you stick with paper?

-If so, do you reach for bleached or unbleached?
+So, do you reach for bleached or unbleached?
 Are metal filters a better choice?
 What about cloth…is anyone even using that anymore?
 Let’s discuss the differences between these three filtering choices.

 Paper Coffee Filters